adityatrips/usHub/README.md

 ## Features

-1. Poems Section

-The app includes a dedicated section that contains poems personally written for Anjali Singh.
+1. **Poems Section:** The app includes a dedicated section that contains poems personally written for Anjali Singh.
 This feature allows for a heartfelt expression of emotions through poetry.

-2. Personal Chat Room

-UsHub provides a private and personal chat room exclusively for Anjali and the user.
+2. **Personal Chat Room:** UsHub provides a private and personal chat room exclusively for Anjali and the user.
 This space is intended for intimate conversations and sharing special moments.

-3. Relationship Countdown

-A unique feature of UsHub is the countdown functionality, keeping track of the days Anjali Singh and the user have been together.
+3. **Relationship Countdown:** A unique feature of UsHub is the countdown functionality, keeping track of the days Anjali Singh and the user have been together.
 This serves as a delightful reminder of the journey they've shared.

-4. PHub Colorscheme

-The application features a color scheme inspired by the PHub theme, adding a touch of familiarity and personalization to the overall visual experience.
+4. **PHub Colorscheme:** The application features a color scheme inspired by the PHub theme, adding a touch of familiarity and personalization to the overall visual experience.

-5. Custom Designed Splash Screen

-UsHub starts with a custom-designed splash screen that adds a touch of uniqueness to the app's initial loading experience.
+5. **Custom Designed Splash Screen:** UsHub starts with a custom-designed splash screen that adds a touch of uniqueness to the app's initial loading experience.

-6. Custom Designed Icon

-The app icon is specially designed to be unique and personal, representing the essence of the relationship between Anjali Singh and the user.
+6. **Custom Designed Icon:** The app icon is specially designed to be unique and personal, representing the essence of the relationship between Anjali Singh and the user.

 # Free and Fair Use Statement for PHub Color Scheme